FBA inventory update

-- Use FBA warehouse-quantity - Updates SellerCloud FBA warehouse from column "afn-warehouse-quantity" (column J), which includes inventory that FBA has determined to be unfillable.
-For example, if it's transit.
-If the warehouse is sellable, all inventory will be available for sale and will be included in the inventory feeds.
+- Use FBA warehouse-quantity - Pulls inventory from report column j "afn-warehouse-quantity" to update your SellerCloud FBA warehouse with inventory that FBA determined is unfillable ("afn_unsellable-quantity" in the report).
+For example, this could be inventory in transit.
+If the warehouse is sellable, all inventory will be available for sale and included in the inventory feeds.

-Sometime the shipped quantity does not match the received quantity; Amazon may claim to have received more or less of any item.
-SellerCloud deals with this discrepancy in the following manner:
+Sometimes, shipped quantity does not match received quantity; Amazon may claim to have received more or less of an item.
+SellerCloud handles this discrepancy as followsa:

-- By default, if the Amazon over receives, SellerCloud assumes that the shipper erred, and automatically adjusts the shipped quantity to match the higher received quantity.
-However, because Amazon is known to make mistakes with over receiving, you can enable the client setting Do not adjust FBA Qty shipped even if over received.
-This will prevent the shipped quantity from adjusting.
+- By default, if Amazon over-receives, SellerCloud assumes that the shipper erred and automatically adjusts the shipped quantity to match the higher received quantity.
+However, because Amazon is known to make mistakes with over-receiving, you can enable the Client Setting Do not adjust FBA Qty shipped even if over received.
+This prevents the shipped quantity from adjusting.

-- If the Amazon under receives, SellerCloud will assume that Amazon will still receive more inventory in the future, and will not make any adjustments to the shipped quantity.
+- If Amazon under-receives, SellerCloud will assume that Amazon will still receive more inventory in the future and will not make any adjustments to the shipped quantity.

 How FBA quantities work and how to track them

-As stated above, all the available inventory from Amazon FBA is imported regularly in SellerCloud via the FBA inventory reports.
+As stated above, all available inventory from Amazon FBA is imported regularly in SellerCloud via the FBA Inventory reports.

-- When the FBA Warehouse is marked as Non-Sellable.
-In this case the inventory will only show as aggregate inventory for products that are set as FBA fulfilled.
-Physical inventory can be tracked from the Product Warehouse link on the product's Summary Page by checking the FBA quantity shown on the dedicated FBA warehouse.
-Inventory movement can be tracked from the product's Summary Page by clicking Inventory Movement > View FBA Movement.
-Here you can also check for reserved quantities that will not be included in the aggregate inventory.
+- When the FBA Warehouse is marked as Non-Sellable - In this case, inventory will only show as aggregate inventory for products that are set as FBA-fulfilled.
+You can track physical inventory from the Product Warehouse link on the product's Summary Page by checking the FBA quantity shown on the dedicated FBA warehouse.
+You can track inventory movement from the product's Summary page by clicking Inventory Movement > View FBA Movement.
+Here, you can also check for reserved quantities that will not be included in the aggregate inventory.

-- When the FBA Warehouse is marked as Sellable.
-If you set your FBA Warehouse as sellable, the inventory inside will be included into the aggregate quantities for the same products set as FBM (if they have the same ASIN).
-This workflow is often used when you are selling FBA fulfilled products to other channels than Amazon and a specialized post-order plugin should be installed on your server (FBA Format).
-Inventory Movement will include such multi-channel orders and the Product Warehouse quantity calculations will include the FBA inventory.
+- When the FBA Warehouse is marked as Sellable - If you set your FBA Warehouse as sellable, the inventory inside will be included into the aggregate quantities for the same products set as FBM (if they have the same ASIN).
+This workflow is often used when you are selling FBA-fulfilled products to other channels than Amazon and a specialized post-order plugin should be installed on your server (FBA Format).
+Inventory Movement will include such multi-channel orders and the Product Warehouse quantity calculations will include FBA inventory.

 - A common mistake is setting different FBA integrations to the same FBA warehouse.
-This causes the inventory reports to be overwriting each other.
-Since we are importing the inventory regularly, each Amazon FBA integration needs to be set in a separated FBA-type warehouse.
+This causes the FBA Inventory reports to overwrite each other.
+Because SellerCloud is regularly importing the inventory, each Amazon FBA integration must be set in a separate FBA-type warehouse.